 Email marketing is the act of sending messages about a brand’s products or services while developing relationships with potential customers.
 Email outreach is the process of reaching out to people through emails to build relationships and get them to take some desired action in your favor.

 Through email outreach, you can network within your industry and build mutually beneficial relationships.
-Over time, these relationships may bring in many opportunities for your brand—website backlinks, collaborations, interviews, press coverage, podcast guests, and many more.
+Over time, these relationships may bring in many opportunities for your brand—website backlinks, collaborations, online interviews, press coverage, podcast guests, and many more.

 Email outreach involves reaching out to people who might not know about your existence.
 Hence, things may get awkward sometimes.
 So, is email outreach and building relationships necessary for any business?
 If so, why is it so important?
 Using good email meeting invite templates can allow you to avoid any awkward moments and have a solid starting point for this new relationship.